is bedtime fading an effective strategy?

 If the child is very tired, and bedtime is shorter, and therefore more connected and less stressful for the parents, it can shift to a more positive (and quick!) experience for all.
 Essentially you are helping to fix negative associations with bedtime and poor sleep hygiene.

-This technique usually works in 1-2 weeks.
+This technique usually works in 1-2 weeks but sometimes less.

 One small study found that bedtime fading provide significant sleep benefits above control, yet convey no adverse stress responses or long-term effects on parent-child attachment or child emotions and behavior (Gradisar et al 2015).